HomeEnterprise ITNetworkingCisco to acquire semiconductor firm Luxtera for $660 million to bolster intent-based networking portfolio

 In addition, the integration of Luxtera and Cisco’s optical transceiver portfolio will broaden Cisco’s offering of 100GbE and 400GbE optics.
 As system port capacity increases from 100GbE to 400GbE and beyond, optics plays an increasingly important role in addressing network infrastructure constraints, particularly density and power requirements, said the company.

-Luxtera employees will join Cisco’s Optics business under David Goeckeler, executive and general manager, Networking and Security Business.
+Luxtera employees will join Cisco’s Optics under David Goeckeler, executive and general manager, Networking and Security Business.

 “With Cisco’s 2018 Visual Networking Index projecting that global Internet traffic will increase threefold over the next five years, our customers are facing an exponential demand for Internet bandwidth,” stated David Goeckeler, executive vice president and general manager, Networking and Security Business at Cisco.
 “Optics is a fundamental technology to enable this future.
 Coupled with our silicon and optics innovation, Luxtera will allow our customers to build the biggest, fastest and most efficient networks in the world.”